2012 Pacific typhoon season: Tropical Storm Pakhar

+On March 24, the JMA reported that a tropical depression had formed, about 250 mi to the southwest of Manila, Philippines.
+It later weakened to a low pressure area late on the same day.
+Two days later, the JMA upgraded the tropical disturbance back to a tropical depression again, due to the storm reorganizing under an environment of low vertical wind shear and favorable sea surface temperatures in the South China Sea.
+Early on March 28, the JTWC issued a TCFA on the tropical depression.
+By the next day, the JMA upgraded the tropical depression to a tropical storm, and named it Pakhar.
+The JTWC subsequently started issuing advisories on the storm, as the storm's convection had completely wrapped around the circulation center.
+The JTWC later upgraded Pakhar into a tropical storm.

-On March 28, the JTWC issued a TCFA on the tropical depression, as its LLCC began to consolidate more.
-Early on March 29, the JMA upgraded the tropical depression to a tropical storm, and named it Pakhar, because the storm's convection had completely wrapped around the circulation center.
-Early on March 30, the JTWC upgraded Pakhar to a Category 1 typhoon, as a banding eye formed.
-Because of land interaction and colder sea surface temperatures, the JTWC downgraded Pakhar to a severe tropical storm, early on March 31.
-On April 1, Pakhar made landfall near Vũng Tàu, Vietnam with gusting 132 km/h, and began to weaken.
-Early on April 2, the JMA reported that Pakhar had weakened into a tropical depression, before they reported later that day that the system had dissipated over Cambodia.
+Early on March 30, the JTWC upgraded Pakhar to a Category 1 typhoon, as a banding eye formed; post-analysis later showed that Pakhar didn't reach typhoon intensity.
+Because of land interaction and colder sea surface temperatures, Pakhar weakened to a tropical storm by the next day.
+On April 1, Pakhar made landfall near Vũng Tàu, Vietnam.
+As it weakened into a tropical depression, the JMA issued their final advisory by the next day.
+The system was last noted over Cambodia that same day.

 Although Pakhar did not affect the Philippines as a tropical cyclone, its precursor produced heavy rains across part of the nation.
 Flooding occurred in different parts of central and southern Luzon, and the northern Visayas region.
 In Basud, Camarines Norte, 128 families had to be evacuated due to flash flooding.
 A few landslides resulted from the rains, damaging or destroying a few homes.
 Throughout the affected region, five people were killed and three others were listed as missing.
 In Vietnam, ten people were killed and several others were injured due to flash flooding and high winds.
 The hardest hit area was Khánh Hòa Province where the storm made landfall.
 About 4,400 homes were damaged in the region by the storm and thousands of acres of rice paddy were flooded.
 In Ho Chi Minh City, officials reported that 600 homes and schools were destroyed.
 Total damage were finalized at ₫1.12 trillion (US$53.9 million).
 The remnants of the system brought rains to parts of Cambodia, Laos, and Thailand.